Close Menu

 Understanding Contingency Fees

-Most injury attorneys work on a contingency fee basis.
-This means they don’t get paid unless you win your case.
-Their fee typically ranges from 25% to 40% of your final settlement or court award, with the percentage often increasing if the case goes to trial.
+Most injury attorneys work on a contingency fee basis, meaning they don’t get paid unless you win your case.
+Their fee typically ranges from 25% to 40% of your final settlement or court award, with the percentage often increasing if the case goes to trial, making it important to work with trusted firms like Perkins and Perkins in Corpus Christi to ensure transparency and fair representation.

 This arrangement makes legal representation accessible even if you can’t afford upfront costs.
 It also aligns your attorney’s interests with yours—they’re motivated to secure the best possible outcome because their payment depends on it.